RNAD Trecwn: Sale, current use

 In the early 1990s, Trecwn was placed on care and maintenance by the MoD.

 The entire site was sold to Anglo-Irish consortium Omega Pacific in 1998 for £329,000, with a stated intention of using the surface buildings for aircraft engine maintenance, while the caverns would be used for the storage of low-level nuclear waste.
 However, a lack of planning consent (noise of the engines, level of radiation), and local opposition meant that the company ended up in court in 2002, and was ordered to sell the site to the Manhattan Loft Corporation, in conjunction with property developer Richard Harrington, within 10 weeks.

 The Manhattan Loft Corporation intend to develop the site as a multi-use industrial estate, with the surface buildings rented or leased for light industrial purposes, and the caverns for storage and distribution.
 Network Rail have not only kept the railway connection operational, but refurbished it to allow the site to develop as an Intermodal freight traffic distribution site from Fishguard.

 All of the narrow gauge infrastructure and stock has been removed.
-Some stock has been transferred to the similarly gauged Welshpool and Llanfair Light Railway, and other items to the Talyllyn Railway and the Welsh Highland Heritage Railway.
+Some stock has been transferred to the similarly gauged Welshpool and Llanfair Light Railway and Gunpowder Railway, and other items were regauged onto the Talyllyn Railway and the Welsh Highland Heritage Railway.

 The site was used as the filming location for the 2015 Channel 4 series "SAS:Who Dares Wins".

 In late 2011, Renewable Developments Wales applied for planning permission to build a diesel-powered peaking plant on 14000 m2 of land close to the former main entrance.
 The plan was to produce 20MW of electricity using 11 generators, each stored within its own soundproof container.

 Plans submitted by The Valley (Pembrokeshire) Ltd to build a 25-megawatt biomass energy plant on the site were conditionally approved in 2015, subject to an environmental permit from Natural Resources Wales (NRW), but by August 2018 work, with the promise of 40 jobs, had not been started by current owners Manhattan Loft Corporation, leading to questions by the local councillor.